torontopenthouse/appernetic-hugo-project/content/post/building.md

  - 24/ 7 concierge service
  - 24/ 7 security and monitoring service
- - Complimentary parking for your guests
+ - Complimentary parking for your guests (25 spaces for the exclusive use of 10 Yonge guests.
+With separate parking for 10 Queen's Quay guests).
  - Movie screenings and fitness classes (some classes may require
    additional fees):